ewaDev/sqlMystery/README.md

 Here are some hints.
 There are many ways in which you can extract this data, this is just a handy guide to help you along the way

-If you need a cheat sheet of SQL syntax, you can expans rhe tag below
+If you need a cheat sheet of SQL syntax, you can expand the tag below
 <details>
 <summary><b>SQL cheat sheet</b></summary>